-1. The resident should demonstrate evidence of independent reading and learning through the use of printed and electronic sources.
-In particular the resident should utilize Stat Dx, RSNA Physics Modules, Radprimer & online teaching files.
-Utilize these resources to learn specifics of diseases and imaging which you see on the rotation.
+- 1. The resident should demonstrate evidence of independent reading and learning through the use of printed and electronic sources.
+In particular the resident should utilize Stat Dx & RSNA Physics Modules. - 2.
+The resident should be competent in using the nuclear medicine PACS and instruct others in its use.